Dreaming381/Latios-Framework-Documentation/Core/Rng and RngToolkit.md

 ```

 Next, we need to seed our instance.
 We could have seeded it when we declared it,
-but for extra determinism we will seed it at the start of every seed.
+but for extra determinism we will seed it at the start of every scene.
 This seed
 should be hardcoded, but we want to make sure it is different for every system.
 To help detect copy and paste errors, a string can be passed in instead of a
 `uint`.
 A good practice is to pass in the name of the system.